kellydyer007/search.github.io/README.md

 ### Code Used

   I mostly used the python search code given in the Russel and Norvig AI:MA textbook.
-This consisted of a few classes:
+This consisted of a few classes:\n
     Graph Class: Used along with Node Class to constuct graphs with a given adjancy matrix.
     Priority Queue: Implemented priority queue.
     Problem Class: Abstract class to define problem subclasses.